 From your car, views of the pond can be enjoyed by taking Poxabogue Lane off Montauk Highway (ARF Thrift Shop on the corner) or take Hildreth Lane off Sagg Road (opposite the Wolffer Winery).
-Both lanes converge at the southern terminus of Old Farm Road, which leads in less than a mile north to the entrance of Poxabogue Park.
+Both lanes converge at Old Farm Road, which leads less than a mile north to the entrance of the park.
 You will see the pond to your left as you proceed down Old Farm Road.

 At the park, which you can also get to from the north by taking Narrow Lane to the intersection with Old Farm Road and turning south (park entrance is just south of the railroad bridge), lovely views of the pond are available from the knoll just a few hundred yards in from the small parking area at the entrance.

 Ken Kindler, a dedicated Long Island hiking advocate, describes the trail through the park as “a half-mile nature trail through fields, woods, and wetlands offering an interesting and diverse ecology, quite amazing for such a small parcel of land.”
 When you find yourself in the mood for a quick nature boost, take the short hike through this “amazing small parcel of land” or just steer your car toward Old Farm Road and enjoy the refreshing “blue mind” state of seeing and being near nature’s very own calming agent, water.

 by Jim Ash

 South Fork Natural History Museum